-When I was initially planning to backpack across Gujarat I’d no idea what to expect.
-People suggested that backpacking in Gujarat – particularly inside Kutch – won’t be a good idea.
+When I was planning my backpacking trip across Gujarat I had no idea what to expect.
+People suggested that backpacking in Gujarat, particularly inside Kutch, won’t be a good idea.
 But it wasn’t the backpacking or travelling on my own, that I was worried about.
-A limited travel information available on Gujarat was the biggest challenge.
-Other than its few religious sites, a couple of national parks and the over-promoted Kutch festival (or the Rann Utsav), very little has been written or spoken about tourism in Gujarat.
+Limited travel information available on Gujarat was the biggest challenge.
+Other than its few historical sites, a couple of national parks and the over-promoted Kutch festival (or the Rann Utsav), very little has been written or spoken about tourism in Gujarat.
 A few online travel guides moreover left me discouraged furthermore mentioning about Gujarat’s poor public transportation system.

 The state of Gujarat has been divided into three parts: Saurashtra, Magadh and Kutch.
 Saurashtra and Magadh, does not have much to travel, at least if speaking for the not-so-religious travel community.
-Other than Gir National Park (popular for spotting Asiatic Lion), all you’ll find here are a few historical sites including Somnath and Dwarka, and a few bustling cities, like Ahmedabad and Baroda.
+Other than Gir National Park (popular for spotting Asiatic Lion) all you’ll find here are a few historical sites including Somnath and Dwarka, and a few bustling cities, like Ahmedabad and Baroda.
 This leaves us to Kutch.
-It is in Kutch, where you will find amazing natural phenomena like the White Desert and Barren Crack Land.
-Kutch has recently gained popularity among motorbikers, young tourists and honeymooners.
+It is in Kutch, where you will find amazing natural phenomena like the White Desert.
+Kutch has recently gained popularity among motorbikers, backpackers and honeymooners.
 However, a few things to keep in mind are…

 - Almost across Gujarat, and particularly inside Kutch, people are very friendly and helping – making solo travelling a fairly easier and safer deal.